juienpro/easyland/README.md

 ## Contributions

 - Integrating other DBUS services should be easy with Easyland (type `dbusctl` to list all avalable DBUS on your system).
-Do not hesitate to let know what you need.
+Do not hesitate to let me know what you need.
 - Better tests for Sway.
-I use Hyprland so feel free to submit bugs if you are using Sway
+I use Hyprland so feel free to submit bugs if you are using Sway and see an issue.

 If you see some bugs or propose patches, feel free to contribute.